mfeferman-bs/brokencrystals/README.md

 - **Local File Inclusion (LFI)** - The /api/files endpoint returns any file on the server from the path that is provided in the _path_ param.
 The UI uses this endpoint to load crystal images on the landing page.

-- **Mass Assignment** - You can add to user admin privilegies upon creating user or updating userdata.
-When you creating a new user /api/users/basic you can use additional hidden field in body request { ... "isAdmin" : true }.
+- **Mass Assignment** - You can add to user admin privileges upon creating user or updating userdata.
+When you are creating a new user /api/users/basic you can use additional hidden field in body request { ... "isAdmin" : true }.
 If you are trying to edit userdata with PUT request /api/users/one/{email}/info you can add this additional field mentioned above.
 For checking admin permissions there is one more endpoint: /api/users/one/{email}/adminpermission.

 - **Open Database** - The index.html file includes a link to manifest URL, which returns the server's configuration, including a DB connection string.